CDC encourages more Americans to consider N95 masks | Health

 CDC encourages more Americans to consider N95 masks

-In updated guidance posted late Friday afternoon, CDC officials removed concerns related to supply shortages and more clearly said that properly fitted N95 and KN95 masks provide the most protection.
-In its last update, in September, CDC officials became more encouraging of disposable N95 masks, saying they could be used in certain situations if supplies were available.

-US health officials have encouraged more Americans to wear the kind of N95 or KN95 masks used by health-care workers to slow the spread of the coronavirus.
+US health officials on Friday encouraged more Americans to wear the kind of N95 or KN95 masks used by health-care workers to slow the spread of the coronavirus.

 The latest CDC guidance notes that there is a special category of "surgical N95'' masks, that are specially designed for protection against blood splashes and other operating room hazards.
 Those are not generally available for sale to the public, and should continue to be reserved for health care workers, the agency said.